This post contains affiliated links. Please read my disclosure page.

 The most non toxic Christmas tree would be a potted organic live tree.
 If you could find an organic live tree and do not mind going through a process of planting the tree after waiting till spring time, this will be the most non toxic option.
 For me, I don’t have a front yard or a backyard to plant a tree after use so this was not an option for me.
-I don’t want to get a live Christmas tree that is freshly cut because not only I don’t believe in cutting down live trees but also don’t like the fact that live trees are sprayed with pesticides.
+I don’t want to get a live Christmas tree that is freshly cut because not only I don’t believe in cutting down live trees every year to be used as a Christmas tree but also don’t like the fact that live trees can be sprayed with pesticides.
 You can also rent a cut or potted tree so you don’t have to worry about disposing or planting it after.
 However, it is not an organic tree so it could have pesticides.
 Artificial Christmas trees also have reasons to be avoided.
-Most Christmas trees are made of toxic PVC material and have fire retardant chemicals.
+Most Christmas trees are made of toxic PVC material and can have fire retardant chemicals.
 However, there are some artificial Christmas trees that are made of safer plastic such as Polyethylene (PE).
 100% PVC-free tree without any flame retardant chemicals will be the most non toxic option among artificial Christmas trees.
 However, it is hard to find them.
 The best artificial Christmas tree I have found is IKEA FEJKA Christmas tree.
+[Update Nov.2021: IKEA has Vinter 2021 Artificial Christmas Trees in 2021.]
 Although IKEA trees don’t appear full as PVC trees, it has safer materials than the most artificial trees out there.
 I have a dog and a young toddlers so I want to avoid live trees with pesticides or PVC artificial trees with fire retardant chemicals.
 If you don’t want to get both a live or an artificial Christmas tree, you can go for a Christmas tree alternative.
 You can still hang ornaments and decorate the Christmas tree in that way.
 Happy Holidays!

-If you are looking for non toxic Christmas decorations, check out my post, ‘Non Toxic Christmas Decorations -How to Avoid Decorating Your Home With Toxic Chemicals’.
+If you are interested in non toxic Christmas decorations, please check out, ‘Non Toxic Christmas Decorations – How To Avoid Decorating Your Home With Toxic Chemicals‘.

 If you are looking for a holiday gift for a baby, check out my previous posting, ‘Non-Toxic Holiday Gift Guide – 30 Non-Toxic Gift Ideas For Babies‘.